 Laser hair removal does not involve any sharp tools or hot waxes, either, so there are no risks for cuts and burns associated with the procedure.

-Also, most patients can expect to see results in just around three treatment sessions.
-Throughout the treatment regimen, individual hairs will begin to fall out as the individual follicles succumb to their damaged state.
+Also, most patients can expect to see results in around three treatment sessions.
+Throughout the treatment regimen, individual hairs will begin to fall out as the individual follicles succumb to the damage.
 After a few more treatments (often separated by six or more weeks), patients can expect new hair growth to slow substantially (3).

 Taken together, laser hair treatment can be packed into any schedule due to its overall efficiency.

-While body hair color may vary from one part of an individual’s body, all hair colors can be targeted with modern laser hair removal techniques.
+While body hair color may vary between parts of the body, all hair colors can be targeted with modern laser hair removal techniques too.

 This should come as a relief to those suffering from hirsutism, an ailment associated with several disorders that lead to an excessive amount of body hair in unusual locations.
-Women, in particular, tend to take advantage of laser hair removal over larger swaths of their body in order to address clinically or aesthetically undesirable hair patterns (4).
+Women, in particular, can take advantage of laser hair removal over larger swaths of their body to address clinically or aesthetically undesirable hair patterns (4).

 Today’s laser hair removal techniques are designed to match a patient with a particular laser type based upon their expected degree of skin/hair contrast.
-By way of example, a laser hair removal specialist may select a ruby, 694.3 nm (wavelength) laser to target an individual with pale skin.
-Meanwhile, a patient with a darker skin complexion may be treated with an 1064 nm laser.
+For example, a laser hair removal specialist may select a ruby, 694.3 nm (wavelength) laser to target an individual with pale skin.
+Meanwhile, a patient with a darker complexion may be treated with a 1064 nm laser.

-Moreover, modern laser hair removal methodology takes into account the patient’s skin tone and uses it as a basis for evaluating how much heat will need to be concentrated on hairs across said skin to properly damage it.
+Moreover, modern laser hair removal methodology takes into account the patient’s skin tone and uses it as a basis for evaluating how much heat will need to be concentrated on hairs across said skin to effectively damage them.

-Due to the presence of melanin and other similar skin colorant compounds, current laser hair removal experts will calculate how much light they expect to disperse when applied to the patient’s dermal layer and apply one of the laser options described above accordingly (6).
+Due to the presence of melanin and other skin colorant compounds, current laser hair removal experts will calculate how much light they expect to disperse when applied to the patient’s dermal layer.
+They then apply one of the laser options described above accordingly (6).

-At the very least, waxing has been shown to provide a degree of long-term permanence when it comes to body hair abatement.
-But when it comes down to comparisons, laser hair removal takes the prize because it can reach the same pinnacle of performance with a greatly decreased risk for injury.
+At the very least, waxing has been shown to provide a degree of long-term permanence when it comes to body hair reduction.
+But when it comes to comparisons, laser hair removal takes the gold, because it can reach the same pinnacle of performance with a greatly decreased risk of injury.

 In terms of scientific comparisons, laser hair removal has also been compared to electrolysis treatments (a hair removal method that incorporates electricity).
 In a 2000 study comparing the two, researchers found laser hair removal to be 60 times more time-efficient than electrolysis.
 Researchers also determined that tested patients found laser hair removal to be less painful and more reliable when it came to achieving their personal hair removal goals (7).

 To be specific, laser hair removal is often sought out by men and women suffering from hirsutism.
-This affliction (resulting from an endocrine imbalance) causes extremely unusual or excessive body hair patterning, to the point that it becomes unpleasant or unsanitary.
-This hair tends to be dark and course, causing a sufferer to endure some degree of social stigma because of their appearance (8).
+This affliction (resulting from an endocrine imbalance) causes extremely unusual or excessive body hair patterning, to the point that it may be unpleasant or unsanitary.
+This hair tends to be dark and coarse, possibly causing a sufferer to endure some degree of social stigma because of their appearance (8).

-While laser hair removal cannot treat the underlying causes of this affliction (which include serious ailments including polycystic ovarian syndrome and Cushing’s syndrome), this technique can be used to abate on of its most visible side effects.
+While laser hair removal cannot treat the underlying causes of this affliction (which include serious ailments including polycystic ovarian syndrome and Cushing’s syndrome), this technique can be used to decrease its most visible side effects.
 Though suffers may need to seek treatment more often than those using the technique for cosmetic reasons, the positive effects tend to be similar (9).

-That being said, these at-home laser hair removal options do require an extra commitment to safe use.
+That being said, these at-home laser hair removal options require an extra commitment to safe use.
 Some of this technique’s worst side effects can be intensified when the primary lasers are misapplied.
-Consequently, sticking to the manufacturer’s instructions for use is essential.
+Consequently, sticking to the manufacturer’s instructions is essential.

 Typically, this irritation is worse after the first several treatments.
-However, skin in the targeted area tends to adjust to this laser’s light and heat during the full course of a treatment regimen.
+However, skin in the targeted area typically adjusts to this laser’s light and heat during the full treatment regimen.
 For short-term relief, patients may apply a cold press or ice to the afflicted area.
 In some cases, specialists will also apply a localized dermal anesthetic to dull this pain during the procedure (10).

-However, this increase in popularity has led to a great deal of competition in this field.
-Pair this with a lack of national licensing oversight (in the US), and you have a recipe for the existence of less-than-trustworthy laser hair clinicians.
+2. Laser hair removal is not always safe.
+As noted, laser hair removal has become very popular among those seeking both aesthetic and therapeutic solutions to body hair reduction.
+However, this increase in popularity has led to a great deal of competition in the field.
+Pair this with a lack of national licensing oversight (in the US, at least), and you have a recipe for the existence of less-than-trustworthy laser hair clinicians.